erafaelmanuel/excelJ/README.md

 <b>Annotations</b>
 ```
- @Sheet - add it to your class to make it available for binding.
+ @Sheet - add it to your class to make it eligible for binding.
  @Column - mark the instance variables as spreadsheet column
 ```